Pittsburgh synagogue shooter sentenced to death for killing 11 worshippers in 2018 massacre

-(CNN) — Robert Bowers, the gunman who killed 11 worshippers and wounded six others at a Pittsburgh synagogue in 2018, was unanimously sentenced to death by a federal jury on Wednesday.
+(CNN) — Robert Bowers, the gunman who killed 11 worshippers and wounded six others at a Pittsburgh synagogue in 2018 in the deadliest-ever attack on Jewish people in the United States, was unanimously sentenced to death by a federal jury on Wednesday.

 The decision to sentence the gunman to death had to be unanimous.
-Otherwise, he would have been sentenced to life in prison without parole.
+Otherwise, Bowers would have been sentenced to life in prison without parole.

+Audrey Glickman, who was leading a service in the Tree of Life Chapel at the time of the shooting, told CNN’s Danny Freeman what the gunman did was “evil.”

+“It wasn’t just spraying bullets into people in a synagogue,” Glickman, who is also a member of the congregation, said after the sentencing.
+“It was viciously murdering each individual up close and personal.”

 Jurors spent just over 10 hours deliberating over the past two days.
 They asked two questions of the court: one to examine the guns used in the shooting, and another to ask for a copy of documents in evidence about the gunman’s family history.